 Christmas at City Hall: This magical Christmas market basks in the glow of City Hall and specialises in local favourites.
 Delicacies like Yellowman toffee, crisp shortbread and a mug of something mulled are sure to get you in the spirit.

-What is it that makes Cork so special at Christmas?
+What is it that makes Cork so special during the holiday season?
 We think it's the centuries-old traditions, unconventional markets and heartwarming acts of kindness.
 These are the celebrations unique to Cork you need to see…

 A Special Christmas Tree: All Christmas trees are special, but the Remembrance Tree is even more special.
 The tree is draped in gold ribbons, each inscribed with memories that people don't want to forget.
-Add your own to make Christmas unforgettable.
+Add your own to make this season unforgettable.

 Let it Glow: Cork’s Glow Festival is not your average Christmas market.
 For starters, it has an enormous Ferris Wheel where you can watch the city glitter from the skies above.
 There’s also 3D pop-up storybooks and entertainment galore.

-Through a Winter Wonderland: At Christmas, Cork's Bishop Lucey Park becomes a magical journey through festive tales – the trees glitter with lights, as you live in the Christmas spirit, becoming a part of the story.
+Through a Winter Wonderland: Cork's Bishop Lucey Park becomes a magical journey through festive tales – the trees glitter with lights, as you live in the festive spirit, becoming a part of the story.